pepassaco/Backupeador-GB/README.md

 sudo systemctl start backupeador.service
 ```

-TODO: Remove periodically the siles from the 'Files' folder

-6. Connect the GBxCart back to the Raspberry.
+5. Power off the Raspberry and connect the GBxCart back to it.
+Once you turn it on again everything should already be working fine :)

 ## Usage

-Press the buttons with a cartridge in the reader and a save file will be automatically generated and sent to a Telegram group!
+Press the buttons with a cartridge in the reader and a save file (and ROM file if set up in the settings) will be automatically generated and sent to a Telegram channel!

 ## Toubleshooting